metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 ### The Freeze Delegate Plugin

-The **Freeze Delegate Plugin** is an **owner managed plugin**, that means that it requires the owner's signature to be applied to the asset.
+The **Freeze Delegate Plugin** is an **owner-managed plugin**, that means that it requires the owner's signature to be applied to the asset.

 This plugin allows the **delegate to freeze and thaw the asset, preventing transfers**.
 The asset owner or plugin authority can revoke this plugin at any time, except when the asset is frozen (in which case it must be thawed before revocation).